AstroJacobLi/astrojacobli.github.io/_posts/2019-03-15-HowToPython.md

 ### Jupyter Notebook

+No matter under macOs or Linux, or even under Windows, you'll find that a quick check of Jupiter Notebook is hard and cumbersome.
+You need to open `jupyter notebook` in this folder to check, then terminate this thread.
+However, using a new tool [ipynb-quicklook](https://github.com/tuxu/ipynb-quicklook/) and a new app [Jupyter Notebook Viewer](https://github.com/tuxu/nbviewer-app), things get much more easier (under macOS and linux).
+Simply press `space` and check your notebooks!

+The following are some other tricks involved when using `jupyter notebook`.

+- `Command + click`: multiple cursors in a cell.

 - `%load_ext autoreload`: import the IPython extension called `autoreload`.
 Then `%autoreload 2` will reload every module again automatically before executing.
 - `%%time`: Magic command to time your cell for a single run.
 Useful!
 - `%%timeit`: this command can be used to test your code's performance.
 It runs your cell for many times and calculate the mean time consumed.